 IMPORTANT Some updates will include database changes that run on first startup.
+These can take a while to update.
 You should run only one runserver.py command until you are certain that the DB has been updated.
-You will know almost immediately that your DB needs updating if Detected database version x, updating to x is printed in the console.
-This can take a while so please be patient.
-Once it's done, you can start all your instances like you normally would.
+You will know almost immediatly that your DB needs updating by seing the following in the log/terminal screen Detected database version 7, updating to 8 when it's done the log/terminal will continue as normal.
+This can take a while so be patient.
+Once it's done you can start all your instances like you normally would.